APNIC Home APNIC Home

 more checks in addition.

 I think bring forward operational realities is important.
-Any policy in
+Any

 the internet space that forgets the operational truths is at risk of